fabio-gz/python_automation/README.md

 # Python Automation Projects

-Project from the book 'Automate the boring stuff with Python'
+Projects from the book 'Automate the boring stuff with Python'